cronofy/cronofy-node/README.md

  - **redirect_uri** - required - Url to redirect the user to in order to grant or reject requested access

 ### authorizeWithServiceAccount(options[, callback])
+Takes options object and an optional callback, either returning a promise for, or calling the provided callback with an empty object in the success case.
 #### Options Object
  - **access_token** - required - The Service Account access_token
  - **email** - required - The email of the user to be authorized